 Not a Drop Violation

 Under Minnesota law it is a crime for any person under the age of 21 years to drive after consuming any alcohol.
 If an underage person drinks and drives, they will face penalties under Minnesota’s “Not A Drop” law and possibly the DWI laws.
+If you or a loved one are going through a “Not A Drop”, calling an experienced DUI Defense Lawyer Minnesota can help you navigate through your next steps.

 The “Not A Drop” law does not require proof that the driver was over 0.08%.
 To be arrested, all that is required is the underage driver show signs of consuming any amount of alcohol.